 The bankruptcy-tax rules can present a number of opportunities.
 In Martin v.
 United States, Case No. 3:13-CV-03130 (C.D.
-Ill 2017), the court concludes that the taxpayers retained the right to sue the IRS for substantial tax refunds for taxes that were overpaid prior to their bankruptcy, despite having discharged the their debts in bankruptcy.
+Ill 2017), the court concludes that the taxpayers retained the right to sue the IRS for substantial tax refunds for taxes that were overpaid prior to their bankruptcy, despite having discharged their debts in bankruptcy.

 Bankruptcy & Tax Refunds, Generally